Police Suspect Speeding Contributed To Truck Accident That Killed 2 Injured 1

 This collision is an unfortunate reminder that speeding is a deadly practice that not only increases the likelihood of crashing but also raises the risk of causing serious injuries in the event of an accident.
 According to the National Highway Traffic Safety Administration, there were 10,219 speeding-related fatalities in 2012.
 That means 30 percent of all traffic deaths that year involved speeding.

 If you were injured or lost a family member in a crash with a driver who was breaking the speed limit, you may have grounds for a personal injury claim.
-A car accident attorney from The Law Office of Brian K. Branch can evaluate your situation, gather evidence, and help you navigate the claims process.
+A car accident attorney from The Law Office of Brian K. Branch, PC can evaluate your situation, gather evidence, and help you navigate the claims process.

 Depending on the facts of your case, you may be entitled to compensation for medical bills, lost income, and non-economic damages.
 Call 505-207-4401 today to schedule a free initial consultation.